Lineup picks, matchups, start or sit advice for Wednesday

-Following Tuesday's explosive action, including a total of 78 goals plus four shutouts, we're in for a much more modest fantasy evening this Wednesday.
+After Tuesday's frenzied action, including a total of 78 goals plus four shutouts, we're in for a much more modest fantasy evening this Wednesday.
 But that doesn't mean there aren't valuable points to be accrued or Daily League competitions to be won.

-The three-game slate launches with the Canadiens playing the Senators for the first time this season, followed by an interconference match-up featuring the Wild and (tired?)
+The three-game slate launches with the Canadiens playing the Senators for the first time this season, followed by an interconference matchup featuring the Wild and (tired?)
 Red Wings in Minnesota.
 Leaning on the latest reports, it seems both Ottawa and Detroit will be without their respective top centers in Tim Stutzle and Dylan Larkin.
 Calgary too?
 More on those developments below.

 The limited, but still riveting, action wraps up with another first divisional meeting of the year, this one between the travelling Canucks and Flames in Alberta.
 We'll see if one particular goalie is offered the opportunity to stand tall against his former club of several years.
 Fingers crossed, because that's more fun.